Autoracing Club Bratislava: LMP2 class (2017–2020; 2022–2024; 2025–)

 For 2023, the team would finally be able to enter their sole Oreca 07, which was previously used for the World Endurance Championship.
 With LMP2 Am no longer being a category, Miro Konôpka opted to bring two young professional drivers in Nico Pino and László Tóth, the latter of which would also be making his endurance racing debut.
 ARC Bratislava scored 18 points over the season and finished in last place in LMP2, which was ninth.
 Asian Le Mans Series would resume in December with the 2023–24 season.
 The returning Mathias Beche (who was driving for the team during the 2022 FIA World Endurance Championship) and Jonas Ried featured as Konôpka's new teammates.
 The team finished eleventh out of thirteen teams in the championship, scoring points in four rounds out of five.

 On 11 September 2025, the entry list for the 2025–26 season was revealed, featuring ARC Bratislava in the LMP2 class with an Oreca 07.
 Miro Konôpka would be the only driver announced at this stage.
+The team announced its full lineup in late November, with Yann Ehrlacher and Matthieu Vaxivière both set to make their debut appearances with the team.
+The team had a mixed showing, finishing only three out of six races but also scoring points in all three.
+With two tenth-place and one ninth-place finish, they ended up fourteenth out of sixteen LMP2 entries.
+In the final race of the season, ARC Bratislava were looking to finish in a top ten position once more, but had to retire due to fuel miscalculation, leaving Vaxivière stranded in the final sector of the Abu Dhabi circuit and causing a virtual safety car procedure.